• Skip to Content

 Administrative Procedure 3515

-Members of the District who are witnesses or victims of a crime should immediately report the crime to District Police.
+Members of the District who are witnesses or victims of a crime should immediately report the crime to Police Services.

-In the event an employee is assaulted, attacked or menaced by a student, the employee shall notify his/her supervisor as soon as practical after the incident.
-The supervisor of any employee who is attacked, assaulted, or menaced shall assist the employee to promptly report the attack or assault to the District Police.
+In the event an employee is assaulted, attacked or menaced by a student, the employee shall notify Police Services if their safety is in peril.
+Once the employee is safe, they should report the incident to his/her supervisor as soon as practical.
 The supervisor himself/herself shall make the report if the employee is unable or unwilling to do so.
 Reporting a complaint to local law enforcement will not relieve the District of its obligation to investigate all complaints of harassment.

-The District will instruct members of the District Police Department to notify students and employees complaining of sexual violence of their right to file a sex discrimination complaint with the District in addition to filing a criminal complaint, and to report incidents of sexual violence to District Police if the complainant consents.
+The District will instruct members of Police Services to notify students and employees complaining of sexual violence of their right to file a sex discrimination complaint with the District in addition to filing a criminal complaint, and to report incidents of sexual violence to Police Services if the complainant consents.

 • Criminal homicide – murder and non-negligent manslaughter;